View Related Sites

-Please note: we reserve the right to make changes to these costs.
-Some centres add an administration fee to the test entry fee, which covers the cost of invigilation, despatch costs and room hire which are essential for running the test: contact your centre for details.
+Please note: We reserve the right to make changes to these costs.
+Some test centres add an administration fee to the test registration fee, which covers the cost of invigilation, despatch costs and room hire, which are essential for running the test.
+Contact your test centre for details.

-Institutions using BMAT want to make sure that the entry fee is not a barrier to access or widening participation.
+Institutions using BMAT want to make sure that the registration fee is not a barrier to access or widening participation.
 In some cases, we can reimburse BMAT's fee based on ability to pay.
-We reimburse standard entry fees to eligible candidates.
-You will need to pay your test centre your entry fee, which will be reimbursed to you if you are eligible for reimbursement.
-Late entry fees and administration fees cannot be reimbursed.
+We reimburse standard registration fees to eligible candidates.
+You will need to pay your test centre your registration fee, which will be reimbursed to you if you are eligible for reimbursement.
+Late registration fees and administration fees cannot be reimbursed.

 How can I get my fee reimbursed?

-Our reimbursements apply only to UK/EU candidates.
+Our reimbursements apply only to UK candidates.
 You will be required to upload ONE supporting document from the list below: